-The engine struggles to start in the cold because of the battery.
+The car struggles to start in the cold because of the battery.
 In this case, the chemical reactions within a battery are slower in the cold, whereas its internal resistance increases.
 Additionally, a weak fuel pump, dirty fuel injectors, heavier/thicker oil(common to occur in cold weather), and carbon deposits can also be culprits.

 Your car's battery is a box that stores electricity.
 This electricity powers the car's parts, making the engine start.
 However, in cold weather, the battery struggles to perform because of a chemical reaction that happens inside.
 Imagine the battery is like a half-empty juice box.
 When it's freezing out, the battery acts like it's half of whatever it was in average weather.
 So if the battery is already weak, it might not have enough energy to help the engine start when it's cold.